Commercial & Advertising Art Colleges

 - American InterContinental University - Online School

-- ITT Technical Institute - Online School
+- ITT Technical Institute Online

 - The Art Institute of Pittsburgh - Online Division